jkim3086/Processor_Design/README.md

 # Processor_Design
-Designed and Built a fully functioning single and pipelined processors in Verilog.
+Designed and Built a fully functioning single and pipelined processors in Verilog

+## Assembler
+- Generate mif file using assembly file as an input file.
+### Command
+python Assembler.py <input-Assembly-file> <Name-of-Ouput-File>

-## * Single Processor
+## Single Processor
+-